 It originated from the Latin verb ‘retardo’ meaning, ‘to delay’, which in turn was taken from the root word ‘tardus’, meaning ‘slow or late’.

 This is one of those words that I strongly feel this is unacceptable.
-Every person has a unique way of thinking and learning, and no one should be made to feel lesser for that.
+Every person has a unique way of thinking and learning, and no one should be made to feel less for that.

 Handicapped is described in the OED as someone; “having a condition that markedly restricts their ability to function physically, mentally, or socially.”